 To help potential homebuyers be prepared for the USDA loan process, we’ve outlined the major steps to getting a USDA loan below.

-Prequalifying for a USDA Loan provides a general estimate of what you can afford, and if you are even eligible for the program.
-This is a vital step that can save you much time and effort through helping you narrow down what homes you will be able to purchase.
+Prequalifying for a USDA loan provides a general estimate of what you can afford, and if you are even eligible for the program.
+This vital step can save you much time and effort by helping narrow down what homes you may be able to purchase.

-Preapproval is a more thorough process, taking account of pay stubs, tax returns, W2s, your employment history, investments and other assets.
-At this stage, the paperwork may seem like a lot, but once you are approved and receive your preapproval letter, sellers are more likely to take your offers serious.
+Preapproval is a more thorough process, taking account of pay stubs, W2s, your employment history, investments and other financial information.
+At this stage, the paperwork may seem like a lot, but once you are preapproved, sellers are more likely to take your offers seriously.

-Be sure to remember that preapproval doesn’t mean you are guaranteed a USDA Loan.
-There are often stipulations that must be met, such as not taking on any new debt or credit.
+Understand that preapproval doesn’t mean you are guaranteed a USDA loan.
+There are often conditions that must be met, such as not taking on any new debt or credit.

-If you haven’t already, find a knowledgeable realtor and start the home search.
-Armed with your preapproval letter, and the knowledge of what areas are eligible for a USDA Loan, you and your agent will have no trouble securing your dream home.
+If you haven’t already, find a knowledgeable real estate agent and start the home search.
+Armed with your preapproval letter, and the knowledge of what areas are eligible for a USDA loan, you and your agent will have no trouble securing your dream home.

-Once you are under contract, an underwrite will review your information to ensure there have been no major changes, as mentioned above.
-Following underwriting, and the loan is approved, a closing date will be scheduled.
-At closing, you’ll sign paperwork, finalize your USDA Loan and take ownership of your new home.
+Once you are under contract, an underwriter will review your information and examine the file to make sure your application and documentation are accurate and truthful.
+Once underwriters are satisfied, your lender will issue a clear to close, and you’ll move toward your final step: the loan closing.
+At closing, you’ll sign paperwork, finalize your USDA loan and take ownership of your new home.